 - Available funds.
 Have funds available for stamp duty (this will be due at settlement) and make sure you have enough funds for the balance of the purchase price.

-- Building insurance.
+- Home insurance.
 Organise building insurance for the property as this is something your lender will request to see.
 Plus, it's actually just a really good idea.
 Why wouldn't you want to protect that home you've been saving up for?

 - Contact utility providers.
 Speak to utility providers to organise the connection of services so that you have running services from the day you get the keys.